shield logo

 Insure your packages

 If you're ordering a high-value item online, such as a new iPhone or tablet, pay a few extra dollars for insurance.
-You can usually do this either through the vendor or the delivery service.
+You can usually do this through either the vendor or the delivery service.

 Install a security camera